 Keep in mind, we hope you have been in contact with us before it gets to the point where you and others feel you have to close a chapter.
 We are all one organization working toward the same goal and mission.
 Your reach into the community is unique and leaders across the country and the national office want to help keep chapters relevant in your locale.

 If you and other leaders have read Is It Time for a Chapter Tune Up?, contacted the HLAA State and Chapter Coordinator, and still feel that the chapter must fold, please complete the Chapter Closing Survey and return it by email, fax (301.913.9413), or mail (State and Chapter Coordinator, HLAA, 7910 Woodmont Avenue, Suite 1200, Bethesda, Maryland 20814).
-After paying any remaining expenses for the chapter, please mail to HLAA any remaining chapter funds over $10.00 so that HLAA can earmark them for a future chapter that in the same area.
+After paying any remaining expenses for the chapter, please mail to HLAA any remaining chapter funds in amounts over $10 so that HLAA can earmark them for a future chapter that might form in the same geographical area.